 I hope my pictures honor the very humble, courageous, and brave act of unpacking an instrument and starting to play on a street corner.

 The Tuesday Night Group

-The TNG is a fluctuating group of 10-20 members who have met every Tuesday Night for 33 years to draw and paint from life.
-They represent a diverse range of styles and media.
+The TNG is a fluctuating group of 10-20 members who meet every Tuesday Night to draw and paint from life.
+We represent a diverse range of styles and media.
 Selected work will is always on view.

-This December, the Tuesday Night Group celebrates 33 years of meeting every Tuesday night to draw and paint, drink wine and share stories.
+In December 2022, the Tuesday Night group celebrated 38 years of meeting to make art, drink wine and share stories.